 A single hematopoietic stem cell (HSC) is capable of reconstituting hematopoiesis and maintaining homeostasis by balancing self-renewal and cell differentiation.
 The mechanisms of HSC division balance, however, are not yet defined.
-Here we demonstrate, by characterizing at the single cell level a purified and minimally heterogeneous Tie2+ HSC population, that these top hierarchical HSCs preferentially undergo symmetric divisions.
-The induction of mitophagy, a quality-control process in mitochondria, plays an essential role in self-renewing expansion of Tie2+ HSCs.
-Activation of PPAR-fatty acid oxidation promotes to expand Tie2+ HSCs through enhanced Parkin recruitment in mitochondria.
+Here we demonstrate, by characterizing at the single-cell level a purified and minimally heterogeneous murine Tie2+ HSC population, that these top hierarchical HSCs preferentially undergo symmetric divisions.
+The induction of mitophagy, a quality control process in mitochondria, plays an essential role in self-renewing expansion of Tie2+ HSCs.
+Activation of the PPAR (peroxisome proliferator-activated receptor)-fatty acid oxidation pathway promotes expansion of Tie2+ HSCs through enhanced Parkin recruitment in mitochondria.
 These metabolic pathways are conserved in human TIE2+ HSCs.
-Our data thus identify mitophagy as a key mechanisms of HSC expansion, and suggest potential methods of cell fate manipulation through metabolic pathways.
+Our data thus identify mitophagy as a key mechanism of HSC expansion and suggest potential methods of cell-fate manipulation through metabolic pathways.

 ASJC Scopus subject areas